landmark-lang/.github/profile/README.md

 ## The `Lifetime` type
 I know I said Landmark is heavily inspired by Rust in most of its semantics and that's true for the most bit.
 I'd try to talk about lifetimes in Landmark without getting too much into the details of how memory is managed in Landmark.
 In Landmark, lifetimes are treated like a '__value__' and not information.

 This means that it can be passed around as an argument between functions and required as parameters for functions.
 On this note, the standard library functions for allocating memory in Landmark require a lifetime as an argument.
-In Landmark, lifetimes can have 3 possible literal values: `$static`, `$object`, and `$local`.
+In Landmark, lifetimes can have 3 possible literal values: `__static`, `__object`, and `__local`.

-The `$static` lifetime is equivalent to the `'static` lifetime annotation in Rust.
+The `__static` lifetime is equivalent to the `'static` lifetime annotation in Rust.
 Any memory allocated with this lifetime would last for the entire runtime of the program and would only be freed when the program is terminated.

-The `$local` lifetime is only valid within a function and represents the lifetime associated with a single invocation of the function.
+The `__local` lifetime is only valid within a function and represents the lifetime associated with a single invocation of the function.
 It does not carry over between invocations of the same function.
 This lifetime is deallocated right before the function returns to its caller.

-The `$object` lifetime is only valid within an instance class method.
+The `__object` lifetime is only valid within an instance class method.
 It represents the lifetime of the `this` object or the "__current instance__" of the class you are working on.
 When the object is deallocated, any object that was bound to its lifetime would be deallocated too.

 When a `Lifetime` is due to get deallocated, we say it has gone out of scope.
 When a `Lifetime` gets deallocated, all objects and chunks of memory allocated in reference to it would be deleted.
 No reference counting included.
 For this reason, there are functions in the standard library that allow you move a reference to another lifetime.